Have you heard

 - If you use bottled water, call the bottling company.

-- If you use well water, you can ask your local water department about having your water tested for fluoride – fluoride analysis isn’t very expensive (I’ve seen it advertised for $10).
+- If you use well water, you can ask your local water department about having your water tested for fluoride – fluoride analysis isn’t very expensive.

-After you know how much fluoride is already in your drinking water, you can look at the AAP recommendations and decide whether fluoride supplementation might be beneficial.
+After you know how much fluoride is already in your drinking water and determine whether your child is at high risk for developing cavities, you can decide whether fluoride supplementation might be beneficial.

 Fluoride Supplements from AskDrSears.com